 As permitted by section 10(8) of CASL, when you visit our website, we may place a “cookie” on the hard drive of your computer to track your visit.
 A cookie is a small data file that is transferred to your hard drive through your web browser and can only be read by the website that placed the cookie on your hard drive.
 The cookie acts as an identification card and allows ours website to identify you and to record your passwords and preferences.

 This website stores cookies on your computer.
 These cookies are used to collect information about how you interact with our website and allow us to remember you.
 We use this information in order to improve and customize your browsing experience, for analytics and metrics about our visitors both on this website and other media, personalized content, and relevant advertising.
-To find out more about the cookies we use.

 Links to Other Websites